GaureeshAnvekar/SecureAIExtension/README.md

 # SecureAI Framework - Security + Interception

-A TypeScript framework for overriding and intercepting features in browser-based web applications.
+A TypeScript framework for overriding and intercepting features in popular browser-based web applications - "meta.ai", "openrouter.ai", "grok.com".
 This framework provides a modular, configurable system for intercepting prompts, blocking analytics, hiding UI elements, and modifying responses.
 It can be used as an extension or directly as a console script.

 ### As a Browser Extension